-Often, in firearms-related forums and social media groups (like the SIG Sauer Fans and SIG Sauer Legion Owners Facebook groups) I’ll see the terms “West German SIG” and “German SIG” used interchangeably.
+Often, in firearms-related forums and social media groups like the SIG Sauer Legion Facebook group, I’ll see the terms “West German SIG” and “German SIG” used interchangeably.
 I’ll also see guns referred to as “German-made” when that might not actually be the case.
 Some owners mistakenly (but innocently) assume that a P-Series SIG Sauer with “Made in Germany” stamped on the slide, or a frame engraved “Frame Made in Germany” is no different than a pistol with “Made in W. Germany” stamped on the slide — when that’s actually not the case.

 “Made in W. Germany” SIGs

 Switzerland may have great cheese, chocolate, and pocket knives, but their strict laws severely limit the ability of Swiss companies to export firearms.
 So Swiss companies wishing to sell their products outside of Switzerland can work around this restriction by partnering with a non-Swiss company.
 So in the early 1970s, SIG (which takes its letters from Schweizerische Industriegesellschaft — meaning “Swiss Industrial Company”) partnered with a West Germany-based Sauer & Sohn, who was known for their quality hunting rifles, and the SIG Sauer partnership was born.
 Their first joint project was the SIG P220, which launched in 1975.
 Prior to their partnership with Sauer, SIG had previously produced the SIG P210 for the Swiss Army, so the two companies built upon the principles of the SIG P210 for the SIG P220, which they planned to export.

 Because Sauer & Sohn’s manufacturing facility was located in Eckernförde, West Germany, all firearms produced at this facility received a “MADE IN W. GERMANY” stamp on their slide: